elastic/kibana/x-pack/plugins/observability_ai_assistant/README.md

       apiKey: <myApiKey>
 ```

-**Note**: The configured deployed model should [function calling](https://platform.openai.com/docs/guides/gpt/function-calling).
+**Note**: The configured deployed model should support [function calling](https://platform.openai.com/docs/guides/gpt/function-calling).
 For OpenAI, this is usually the case.
 For Azure, the minimum `apiVersion` is `2023-07-01-preview`.
 We also recommend a model with a pretty sizable token context length.

 #### **1.2.
 Feature controls**